 These are like wearing soft, silky bunnies hugging your your fit (without, you know, any bunnies being harmed in the process).
 Plus, some of the pairs have cute messages on them like “Be The Light.”
 I have narrow feet, and they’re nice and snug on them and have just enough padding.
 I also liked that they had a just-over-the-ankle height in addition to no-show ankles and crew socks.

 In general, you’ll want something lightweight for summer and maybe one heavier pair if you’re planning on really getting after it in the cold weather.
-Merino wool is the best, but there are lots of synthetic blends that I like too.
+Merino wool is the best, but there are lots of synthetic blends that will work too.

-The ideal height for socks will vary based on your personally preference.
+The ideal height for socks will vary based on your personal preference and footwear.
 When it’s a million degrees out in July, I run in ankle socks, but taller ones have honestly been really nice for keeping the rocks out of my shoes when I trail run.